rayheil/dotfiles/README.md

 Hello there, random internet person!
 These are the configuration files I use on my laptop, at least the useful ones I want to keep.

-I wouldn't reccommend anyone besides me use them, but if you're going to there's no reason I should stop you.
+I wouldn't recommend anyone besides me use them, but if you're going to there's no reason I should stop you.
 Beware, for here be (messy) code dragons!

 # Installation